docker-mailserver/docker-mailserver/CONTRIBUTING.md

 ### Bash and Shell

-When refactoring, writing or altering Script, that is Shell and Bash scripts, in any way, adhere to these rules:
+When refactoring, writing or altering scripts, that is Shell and Bash scripts, in any way, adhere to these rules:

 1. **Adjust your style of coding to the style that is already present**!
 Even if you do not like it, this is due to consistency.
 Look up the GNU coding style guide.
 There was a lot of work involved in making these scripts consistent.
 2. **Use `shellcheck` to check your scripts**!
 Your contributions are checked by TravisCI with shellcheck.
+You can check your scripts like Travis with `make shellcheck`.
 3. There is a **`.editorconfig`** file.
 Make your IDE use it or adhere to it manually!
 4. It's okay to use `/bin/bash` instead of `/bin/sh`.
 You can alternatively use `/usr/bin/env bash`.
 5. `setup.sh` provides a good starting point to look for.